neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 # Output Mode

+Output modes allow you to specify how stateful operators should write possibly-changing outputs to the streaming query's sink.

 ## Why do we need an output mode?

-In the world of streaming, some types of stateful queries have outputs that can change when new data arrives.
-Output modes allow you to specify how stateful operators should write possibly-changing outputs to the streaming query's sink.
+Some types of stateful streaming queries have outputs that can change when new data arrives.
 Let's look at an example.

-Consider a [streaming aggregation]() in which we want to calculate the total revenue made _every hour_ at a store.
+Consider a [streaming aggregation]() that calculates the total revenue made _every hour_ at a store.
 Suppose our Structured Streaming job processes the following records in its first micro-batch:

 - $15 at 2:45pm
 - $10 at 2:30pm